Cozy Food Friday!

-Today I'm featuring
+Today I'm featuring a recipe from

-by Linda Reilly
+Linda S. Reilly

 Raised in a sleepy town in the Berkshires, Linda Reilly has spent the bulk of her career in the field of real estate closings and title examination.
 It wasn’t until 1995 that her first short mystery, Out of Luck, was accepted for publication by Woman’s World Magazine.
 Since then she’s had over forty short stories published, including a sprinkling of romances.
 In 2013 Five Star Publishing released her first full-length mystery, Some Enchanted Murder.
 Her first mystery in the Deep Fried series, a cozy featuring fry cook Talia Marby, was released by Berkley Prime Crime in May 2015.

 Linda lives in New Hampshire with her husband, who affectionately calls her “Nose-in-a-book.”

 On to the recipe!

 TRESSA'S KOOKY MACARONI

 You won't find this yummy Kooky Macaroni in SOME ENCHANTED MURDER, However, it was inspired by the book and created by author Linda S. Reilly.

 You can also find the recipe at Linda's Web Page.

 Tressa Krichner might not be a top chef, but she has her moments of culinary inspiration.
 One evening years ago, when her young niece Apple was mourning the puzzling disappearance of her mom, Tressa jumbled together a selection of Apple’s favorite foods and baked it in the oven.
 The result was Kooky Macaroni.
 Though Apple is grown now and working as a paralegal, this simple and delicious meal remains her comfort food of choice.